ShengrenHou/DF-SRL/README.md

-# DF-SRL: A Safety-Guaranteed Learning Algorithm for Voltage Regulation in Active Distribution Networks
+# DF-SRL: A Safety-Guaranteed Reinforcement Learning Algorithm for Voltage Regulation in Active Distribution Networks

-Source code for the paper: “A Safety-Guaranteed Learning Algorithm for Voltage Regulation in Active Distribution Networks” The code will be released when the manuscript is accepted.
+Source code for the paper: “A Safety-Guaranteed Reinforcement Learning Algorithm for Voltage Regulation in Active Distribution Networks.

 # Abstract
-This paper develops a safe reinforcement learning algorithm to solve real-time voltage magnitude regulation issues in distribution networks.
-The proposed algorithm, namely DistFlow Safe Reinforcement Learning (DF-SRL), consistently ensures voltage magnitude constraints during the training and real-time operation (test) phases, achieving faster convergence and higher performance, setting it apart from soft-penalty and safe layer-based DRL methods.
-This is achieved by leveraging Dist-Flow linearization to construct an expert knowledge-based safety layer, which projects unsafe actions to safe ones by solving a quadratic programming problem.
-In the testing phase, the DF-SRL algorithm effectively maintains voltage magnitude constraints even under severe conditions (e.g. under-voltage problem caused by extreme loading at the margin node of the network), resulting in an operational cost reduction of 17.7\% compared to the benchmark algorithms, while ensuring feasibility throughout the entire operation period.
-Comprehensive sensitivity analysis further enhances the algorithm's robustness by identifying an optimal balance between the feasibility and optimality of the defined actions.
-Despite requiring slightly more computational time due to the inclusion of the safety layer, the DF-SRL algorithm remains a promising solution for the real-time operation of distribution networks.
+The integration of distributed energy resources (DER) has escalated the challenge of voltage magnitude regulation in distribution networks.
+Model-based approaches, which rely on complex sequential mathematical formulations, can not meet real-time demand.
+Deep reinforcement learning (DRL) offers an alternative by utilizing offline training with distribution network simulators and then execution without online computation.
+However, DRL algorithms fail to enforce voltage magnitude constraints during training and testing, potentially leading to serious operational violations.
+To tackle these challenges, we introduce a novel safe reinforcement learning algorithm, the DistFlow Safe Reinforcement Learning (DF-SRL), designed specifically for real-time voltage magnitude regulation in distribution networks.
+The DF-SRL algorithm incorporates a DistFlow linearization to construct an expert knowledge-based safety layer.
+Subsequently, DF-SRL overlays this safety layer on top of the agent's policy, recalibrating unsafe actions to safe domains through a quadratic programming formulation.
+Simulation results show the proposed DF-SRL consistently ensures voltage magnitude constraints during the training and real-time operation (test) phases, achieving faster convergence and higher performance, setting it apart from (safe) DRL benchmarks.

+# Organization
+* Folder "data_sources" -- Historical and processed data for 18 nodes network.
+* script "DF-SRL" -- The algorithm we developed.
+* script "safe_battery_env"-- General environment and the safe layer we developed
+* Run scripts DF-SRL.py after installing all packages.
+Please have a look for the code structure.

+# Recommended citation
+search this paper and cite.